jaouadballat/shopers/README.md

 # shopers: MVC app for browsing nearby shops
 shopers is an MVC app that enables you to look for nearby shops and like or dislike them

-This application is based on node's Express Js and the rendering engine ejs check it out on [shopers](https://sleepy-mesa-12188.herokuapp.com/)
+This application is based on node's Express Js and the rendering engine ejs, check it out on [shopers](https://sleepy-mesa-12188.herokuapp.com/)

 ## Running Locally